Sales managers are responsible for growing revenue. To do that, they have to create an environment where their sellers can be successful.

 The purpose of activity reports isn’t to make sure your reps are “staying busy.”
 It’s to make sure that they’re spending their effort where it counts.

-Activity reports track how many activities your team members are completing broken down by type, how long they’re spending on those activities, and how many of those activities are associated with actual sales.
+Activity reports track how many activities your sales team members are completing broken down by type, how long they’re spending on those activities, and how many of those activities are associated with actual sales.

 This is critical information that helps managers adjust their team’s approach to communication—Are cold emails more effective than cold calls?
 What is the optimal length of a sales presentation?—and build a blueprint for success that every rep can follow.

-When your sales process is formally defined and visible to every member of the team, there’s no more confusion on what’s supposed to happen next on a lead. (“Wait, was I supposed to follow up with that guy?”)
+When your sales process is formally defined and visible to every member of the team, there’s no more confusion about what’s supposed to happen next on a lead. (“Wait, was I supposed to follow up with that guy?”)

 Sales management software allows you to design a customized sales process that’s purpose-built for the way you sell, with standardized stages and tasks that every rep has to follow.
 This reduces the learning curve for new hires and ensures that valuable opportunities don’t float away due to disorganization.